t04glovern/selfie2anime-tutorial/.blog/README.md

 # Epoch: [ 0] [   13/10000] time: 45.0359 d_loss: 8.33146286, g_loss: 1888.32006836
 ```

-After each 100 interations, UGATIT will generate some samples that can be viewed in the `samples` folder.
+After each 100 iterations, UGATIT will generate some samples that can be viewed in the `samples` folder.
 Obviously initial results aren't going to be fantastic, however the samples allows you to view progress while the training occurs.

 ![Selfie2Anime Training Examples at 1 Epoch](img/selfie2anime-training-example.png)